top of page

 But the arc does not bend itself.

-For generations, Black, Indigenous and women of color justice leaders have committed to doing the complex and traumatic work of advancing society’s moral and ethical evolution.
+For generations, non-binary, gender expansive and women of color justice leaders have committed to doing the complex and traumatic work of advancing society’s moral and ethical evolution.

 And they have throughout generations.

-Many of these women lack access to the space, time and resources critical to balancing their mind, body and spirit, to building generative community and to advancing their transformative visions.
+Many of these folks lack access to the space, time and resources critical to balancing their mind, body and spirit, to building generative community and to advancing their transformative visions.

 2020 truly exposed how much is at stake and how much work remains to be done by all who believe in a fair and equitable society.